As a TEP customer, you can purchase solar power to cover some or all of your electrical needs.

 No. TEP's local solar arrays feed energy into our distribution grid, where it cannot be distinguished from power generated elsewhere.
 The Bright Tucson Community Solar Program markets solar energy based on the metered output of participating systems.
 That's why the number of available blocks are limited by the power those systems can produce.

 The Bright Tucson Community Solar Program allows you to take ownership of the solar power you purchase through the program.
-The program costs offset the traditional energy charges on your monthly bill, and your participation reduces the carbon footprint of your home or business by easing or eliminating your reliance on fossil-fueled power.
+The program costs offset the traditional energy charges on your monthly bill, and your participation reduces reliance on fossil-fueled power.

 TEP presumes that participating customers are interested in using solar energy to meet their electric needs year-round.
 Allowing excess credits to accumulate throughout the year serves that purpose by accommodating the increased usage that typically occurs during Tucson's hot summer months.